 I follow the directions I was given and walk to where the buses are located.
 Currently, all I see is a boutique hotel, a stone wall that obstructs my view of the river, and a substantial amount of tourists looking just as lost as I am.
 A tall, skinny man stands in front of a mini black bus and repeatedly says, “Aran Islands Tour, Aran Islands Tour.”
 I hop onto the overly air-conditioned bus and patiently wait for everyone else to board.
 While I’m waiting, my mind wanders and I think to myself, “Shoot, did I dress accordingly?”
 I look around to see what others are wearing and luckily, it seems like I dressed appropriately.
 I examine the bus and notice its lovely interior – black leather seats and neon purple lights on both sides of the roof.
 Once all the passengers are accounted for, our tour guide introduces himself as Nick.
 Shortly after Nick pulls away from the station, he starts to sing out of tune and collectively asks us if we’re enjoying his “tunes.”
 An erosion of silence erupts from the crowd and the humiliation begins.
 Just kidding.
 Ha.
 Anyway, it was a comical way to start the journey, if I do say so myself.

 We finally set out onto the beautiful country roads.
-The first twenty minutes of our journey consist of Nick telling us about the history of Galway.
+The first twenty minutes of our journey consists of Nick telling us about the history of Galway.
 Typical.
 My head is on a swivel as I admire the beautiful landscaping that lay elegantly outside the bus doors.
-Granted that I am distracted by the scenery and find myself spacing out for a good portion of Nick’s commentary, I still manage to grasp the following information:
+Granted I’m distracted by the scenery and find myself spacing out for a good portion of Nick’s commentary, I still manage to grasp the following information:

 After our pit stop to “The Plassey,” we come across the “Saint Kevin’s Church.”
 This is a ruined church that was built in the late 10th century.
 The church was naturally buried by drifting sands and is currently half underground.
 All that remains visible from the structure today is the “chancel.”
 A chancel is a space around the altar, including the choir and sanctuary.
 Not having grown up attending church, as I am Jewish, I’m not familiar with the layout of a church, nor what a church’s design is supposed to look like.
 However, from what I’ve seen, it’s a beautiful piece of art.
 After the horse and buggy expedition, the remainder of my time on the island is spent visiting the islands’ fudge booth, taking photos of the sea, chatting with the locals, and wandering around freely.
 The best part about wandering the island was the amount of tranquility in the air.
 There was no soul in sight, and all you could hear from a distance was the crashing of waves and loud motorboats.

 Once we begin the trek home, Nick pulls to the side of the road one last time.
 “Did the bus break down,” we all wonder?
 Nope.
 It turns out that we just made a brief pit stop to drink from an ancient wishing well.
 Goodness, gracious — Nick had to have been driving on these roads for at least twenty years prior to this day because this fountain was literally located in the middle of nowhere.
 As far as I could see, there were no landmarks indicating where we were.
 “I don’t think this is very sanitary, sir,” a lady mutters.
 After her doubting remark, Nick illustrates to us that the water was indeed filtered.
 He nonchalantly fills up his bottle from the well, drinks up, and says, “Ahhh!
 Your turn, Maddie.”
-I resign to the fact that he is most likely telling the truth and so, I do as I am told and fill up my bottle.
+I resign to the fact that he is most likely telling the truth…so I do as I’m told and fill up my bottle.
 It turns out he was correct.
 It was indeed cold, filtered water.
 Thank god I didn’t get sick from this.
 I watch the other participants take large gulps, followed by huge sighs of relief.
 It was as if they hadn’t had anything to drink in two days.
 The remainder of our pit-stop consisted of lounging on the side of the road while drinking filtered water and looking out towards the beautiful sea.
 If I had to sum up this experience in one word, it would be “refreshing.”
-On our way back to the station, it was pretty much silent.
+On the final stretch home, it was unnaturally quiet.
 Everyone was tired from the days’ activities and wanted to be alone with their thoughts.
 Thank you, Nick, for sharing your passion for Ireland with us.
 I love you dearly, Ireland!

 P.S.
 No matter what time of the season it is, always carry an umbrella with you.
 Once you visit, you’ll understand why. 😉